Beatrice (song)

-"Beatrice" is a song by Italian rapper Tedua with featured vocals by singer Annalisa.
-It was included in Paradiso, the re-issue of Tedua's third album La Divina Commedia, and released as a radio single on 6 September 2024.
+"Beatrice" is a song by Italian rapper Tedua with featured vocals by Italian singer Annalisa.
+It was included in Paradiso, the re-issue of Tedua's third studio album, La Divina Commedia, and released as a radio single on 6 September 2024.

 The song is written by the artists with Madame, Federica Abbate, Giorgio De Lauri, and Luca Di Biasi.
 It is inspired by Beatrice, the woman loved by poet Dante Alighieri.

 The song topped the Italian Singles Chart and was certified double platinum.

 Music video

 The music video for "Beatrice", directed by Martina Pastori, was released on 5 September 2024 via Tedua's YouTube channel.